pangsua26/homework6-weatherdash/README.md

 This activity was exceptionally difficult for a number of reasons:
 1. I could not get the weather API to work using multiple api keys.
 2. I would get a function or code to show correctly in the console but then later on, it would no longer work.
 (This happened continously and I could not figure out why even when I back-tracked.)
-3. Given the timeframe and overlap with Project 1 activities, for me, I felt like more time was needed in order to fully research.
+3. Given the timeframe and overlap with Project 1 activities, for me, I felt like more time was needed.

 Overall, I definitely fee like I am behind on the learning curve and will make more of an effort to start earlier and to ask more questions.